Vertical Insure

 Setup

 There are a number of fields that can be pre-populated on the component.
-If there is a value for the field within the product config, we will use that value and an input for the field will not be rendered.
-From the setup below, you can see we are providing event_state, so this field is not rendered in the example below.
-However, since we are missing event_type, the example will render an event type select input.
+If there is a value for the field within component_config.event_cancellation, we will use that value and an input for the field will not be rendered.
+From the setup below, we provide event_city, so that field is not shown.
+However, since event_type is omitted, the example renders an event type select input.

 <html>